-Below is a list of the top 11 black male falsetto singers you deserve to know:
+Below is a list of the top 11 (1 bonus) black male falsetto singers you deserve to know:

 Whether it’s modern indie rock, Motown, or soul, the falsetto technique of vocalizing has been popular across different genres.
 Some singers make use of their upper-register head voice to showcase power.
 Others do so to show vulnerability and fragility emotionally.

-Eddie Holman is an American recording artist and singer of the genres ranging from R & B to gospel and even pop who was born on 3rd June 1946.
-He is famously known for his sit song in 1970, ‘hey there lonely girl’.
+Eddie Holman is an American recording artist and singer of genres ranging from R & B to gospel and even pop who was born on 3rd June 1946.
+He is famously known for his sit song in 1970, “Hey There Lonely Girl.”

 Born on the 8th of May 1951, Philip James Bailey is an American funk, gospel, soul, and R & B singer and also a percussionist.
 He is best known as one of the early members and also a lead singer in the band Earth, Wind, and Fire.

 Abel has a voice of a kind with a soaring falsetto that has its singular tremolo.
-He is a big sensation and the fact that he inculcates falsetto in his music has influenced a lot of artists in various contemporary music styles such as hip hop, pop, rhythm as well as blues.
-He was even named as one of the top 100 influential people in 2020.
+He is a big sensation, and the fact that he inculcates falsetto in his music has influenced a lot of artists in various contemporary music styles such as hip-hop, pop, rhythm as well as blues.
+He was even named one of the top 100 influential people in 2020.

 Eddie Kendricks took the role to a whole other level.
 Taking the lead role in a majority of hit songs by Temptations, Kendrick can be said to have been one of the most distinguishable falsetto proponents who came from Motown in the 1960s.
 He also released several single hits in the 1970s.
-This include “keep on tracking” which was the number one single.
+This includes “Keep on Truckin’” which was the number one single.

 Born on the 3rd of June 1942, Curtis Lee Mayfield was an American guitarist, record producer as well as a singer-songwriter.
 He also built his name as one of the most outspoken and influential musicians who did soul as well as music that was African American politically conscious.
 His career was offset in a gospel choir.